-We toyed with several concepts, including using the traditional Nepali scripts, but in the end we opted for a bold and modern approach with the letters L U M B I N I following the iconic arches of the museum bundled into a square creating both paths and spaces.
+We toyed with several concepts, including using the traditional Nepali scripts.
+But in the end we opted for a bold and modern approach with the letters L U M B I N I following the iconic arches of the museum bundled into a square creating both path and spaces.
 This symbol suggests the many possible path to enlightenment, freedom of thought and the large space that spirituality still occupies in our lives.
 It is very bold, graphic and adaptable.

 The colour palette is loosely connected to colours used in Buddhist flags and the sacred arts of Thangkas and Paubhas.

-CHALLENGES The challenge of this assignment is to present a contemporary image of the museum without adversely affecting the sacred nature of the artifacts it will contain.
+CHALLENGES The challenge of this assignment was to present a modern image of the Lumbini Museum without adversely affecting the sacred nature of the artifacts it will contain.
 We opted for a contemporary design to bring attention to the relevance of Buddhism throughout history and the role that Nepal (red and white logo) played in that history.
-Our designs are mix of digital technology and hand drawn illustrations.
+Our designs are a mix of digital technology and hand drawn illustrations.
 We used local handmade paper to bring texture and authenticity to the collaterals.

 Brand Strategy and Design, Exhibition Design CLIENT: Buddha Foundation, Nepal SECTOR: Art & Culture YEAR: 2017 to present